 TEXELT JOURNAL

-The mission of this journal is to present new research and other articles of professional interest to our membership and, through search engines, to similar-minded English language teachers worldwide.
-The journal debuted September 2012 and accepts articles from ELL professionals working at all levels, pre-school through graduate school, and in diverse instructional settings.
+The mission of this journal is to present new research and other articles of professional interest to our membership and to English language teachers worldwide.
+The journal debuted September 2012 and accepts articles from all scholars, ELL professionals working at all levels, pre-school through graduate school, and in all instructional settings.

-Because we have been able to call upon a number of members with varied talents and higher education writing expertise, we are able to help develop work of rising scholars as well as tailor the work of experienced scholars to meet the professional interests of our readership.
+Because we are able to call upon a number of members with varied talents and higher education writing expertise, we are able to help develop work of rising scholars as well as tailor the work of experienced scholars to meet the professional interests of our readership.

 Call for Submissions

-Online publication is tentatively scheduled for fall of each year.
-All submissions should be sent electronically to [email protected]
+Online publication is tentatively scheduled for fall and spring of each year.
+All submissions should be sent electronically to publications@textesolv.org

 Editorial Process